 Some courses fill tee times via third-party websites.
 A bargain might pop up on occasion, so it’s worth a quick search.

-WHERE CAN I PRACTICE BETWEEN ROUNDS?
+WHERE CAN I TAKE SOME SWINGS BETWEEN ROUNDS?

 WHAT’S THE TYPICAL PACE OF PLAY?